National Register of Historic Places listings in Russell County, Kentucky

 This is a list of the National Register of Historic Places listings in Russell County, Kentucky.

 It is intended to be a complete list of the properties on the National Register of Historic Places in Russell County, Kentucky, United States.
 The locations of National Register properties for which the latitude and longitude coordinates are included below, may be seen in a map.

-There is 1 property listed on the National Register in the county.
+There are 2 properties listed on the National Register in the county.